The neglect to study the Word of God leads many to neglect Christ’s salvation offered to everyone freely.

 Therefore, humble yourself now and cease your resistance of light and evidence.
 Say unto the Lord:

-- mine iniquities have separated between me and my God
+- mine iniquities have separated me between I and my God

 - Lord pardon my transgressions

 Praise His holy name.
 There is forgiveness with Him.
-Furthermore, you can be converted and transformed.
+Furthermore, He will restore His moral image in you.

 The greatness of Christ’s salvation proves the peril of its neglect